 Further details of the building can be found in the Buildings Section.

 The tower contains a fine peal of bells and an ancient clock.
 The latter is driven in the traditional way by descending weights.
 These need to be wound up on a weekly basis.
 The task is performed by a small team of noble volunteers.
 Offers of help are always welcome.

 The PCC announced in 2016 that St Mary’s had been awarded a first round pass for a grant of £249,400 for urgent repairs by the Heritage Lottery Fund.
 This represented 82.6% of the estimated total project cost of £301,905.

 2016 saw project development work with assessments, surveys and costs.
-Now, in 2017, the urgent extensive repairs to the church are about to be delivered.
+In 2017 work commenced on Monday 6th March and the building became a construction site.
+The urgent extensive repairs to the church were all completed early in 2018.

-More information about the church including a list of rectors is provided in the History Section.
+More information about the church including a list of rectors is provided in the Church History Section.

 Both Parish Church and Chapel provide venues for other activities such as concerts and exhibitions and each Thursday morning the Chapel vestry becomes the Village Post Office, thus allowing villagers to draw their pensions and carry out any other postal business without having to travel further afield.

 Refreshments are served during the morning by volunteers who encourage people to make their visit a social occasion.

 If you wish for further details the church secretary and churchwardens will be delighted to help.
 The Rector, who covers a Benefice of six parishes, is based in Earsham.
 The Minister, who is based at Emmanuel Church, Bungay, organises the services at the Chapel.

 - Rector: Revd.
 Chris Hutton - 01986 895423